All are welcome here!

 Please contact the pastor for more information about being baptized, reaffirming your baptism in a special way, or becoming a member of our church family.

 1. Face masks are to be worn while moving through the building, especially while fellowshipping, and singing.

-2. There WILL be congregational singing and recitations.
+2. There WILL be congregational singing and responses.

 3. Offering plates and other items are not being passed among the pews.

 4. Seating is no longer marked off or limited.
 Please sit wherever you are comfortable, being conscious of others around you.

 5. Our normal time of refreshments (10:00-10:30 am) has been cancelled until further notice.

 6. Masks for adults and for children are available;